lurena-lopez/class.FreeSF/README.md

 You can use CLASS.FreeSF freely, provided that in your publications you cite the paper 'Towards accurate cosmological predictions for rapidly oscillating scalar fields as dark matter', JCAP 1607 (2016) no.07, 048, https://arxiv.org/abs/1511.08195

-(Below is the original CLASS documentation.)
+Below is the original CLASS documentation, that you must follow for instructions about installation and compilation of the code.

 ==============================================